arkigit1/blockchainfrontend/README.md

 ALCHEMY_RPC	https://eth-sepolia.g.alchemy.com/v2/...
 Your personal Sepolia RPC URL for connecting to the network.
 CONTRACT_ADDRESS	0x123...
 The public address of the contract you deployed on Sepolia.
 SENDER_ADDRESS	0xAbC...
 The public address of the wallet that signs transactions (the Patient's wallet in this demo).
 PRIVATE_KEY	[YOUR 64-CHARACTER PRIVATE KEY]	CRITICAL: The private key corresponding to the SENDER_ADDRESS, used to pay gas and sign transactions.
+Since it was done on the sepolia testnet, you can use sepolia faucet and just give yourself a bunch of fake eth

 5. How to Run and Demonstrate the Application
 The main application is split across two Streamlit files: the connector and the UI logic.